Marjorie Wallace: Early life

 Wallace was born on January 23, 1954, in Indianapolis, Indiana, where her family ran an industrial supply business and raised her in the suburbs, she told People magazine.
 With Indianapolis having a population of about 740,000 in 1970, "dancing at the Holiday Inn was the biggest thing in town," she joked.

-When she was 14, her parents divorced and Wallace was already showing her wild side.
-She went on a 1,200 mile road trip with a friend to Miami, Florida.
+When she was 14, her parents divorced.
 At age 17, she moved in with a guitarist in the Indy rock band Pure Funk.

 "My mother always says that if I ever have a daughter, I deserve to have one like myself," she said in 1976.

 Wallace also began traveling the 180 miles between Indianapolis and Chicago, to work as a model.
 A modeling agent pushed her to enter the Miss Indiana World and Miss World USA beauty pageants, both of which she won, opening the door to the 1973 Miss World contest in London.

 Win and loss of Miss World title

 On November 23, 1973, Wallace defeated 53 competitors at the Royal Albert Hall in London as the first American to be crowned Miss World.

 During her time in the UK, she dated celebrities including Welsh singer Tom Jones, Northern Irish football star George Best, and American Indianapolis 500 and Formula One driver Peter Revson, with whom she was reportedly engaged to be married.
 During her engagement to Revson, she carried on an affair with Tom Jones, being seen kissing him on a beach in Barbados.
 This violated Wallace's Miss World contract, which prompted pageant authorities to take away her title on March 7, 1974, 104 days after she was crowned.
 Contest officials announced that Wallace "had failed to fulfill the basic requirements of the job."

-The title was not offered to any of the other contestants, but first runner-up, Evangeline Pascual of the Philippines, pre-empted the decision by declaring she was not interested in the "second-hand crown" and claimed she was already too busy making a movie.
-The second runner-up, Patsy Yuen of Jamaica, undertook some of the pre-scheduled engagements in place of Wallace that could not be cancelled.